terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

     Note: the p2p network does not guarantee sidecar retrieval outside of `MIN_SLOTS_FOR_INCLUSION_LISTS_REQUESTS`
     """
-    # Verify that the list is empty if the parent consensus block did not contain a payload
+    # Ignore the list if the parent consensus block did not contain a payload
-    if state.signed_execution_payload_header_envelope.message.header != state.latest_execution_payload_header:
+    if !is_parent_block_full(state):
         return True

     # verify the inclusion list